-And more and more children dressed that way appeared.
+As I looked around, I noticed more and more little Japanese children being dressed this way.
 What’s going on?
-I had no idea (a result of ‘spontaneous trips’ all the time).
-But what a surprise!
-I was very excited and went around taking photos.
+I had no idea, a result of ‘spontaneous trips where I just barely do research.
+But what a nice surprise!
+I was all excited and went around taking photos of these little kids.

-After the visit, parents will also buy a long, thin, red-and-white candy, called chitose-ame (“thousand year candy”) for their children.
+After the visit, parents will also buy a long, thin, red-and-white candy, called chitose-ame (“thousand year candy”) for their children, which you can see in some of my photos below.
 This candy comes in a paper bag decorated with crane and turtle illustrations, representing wishes of health and longevity from the parents.

-Today, the 3 ceremonies are not always carried out, but a visit to the shrine for prayers and gratitude remains.[/one_half_last]
+Today, the 3 ceremonies are not always carried out, but a visit to the shrine for prayers and gratitude remains!

 My favorite girl that day.
 She’s so pretty and sweet-looking!